11ume/wezi/readme.md

 <br>

-> The payload of each messages is parsed by his type, this makes wezi really fast, since the type is not inferred in each request that is made.
+> The payload of each messages is parsed in explicit form, this makes wezi really fast, since the type is not inferred in each request that is made.

 <br>